plantonhq/planton.ai/src/app/(tour-demo)/demo/concepts/demo-narrative.md

 ---

+## The Journey System

+Starting with Infra Charts, we've introduced a **Journey System** that breaks complex concepts into focused, single-concept screens.

+**Why?** Cognitive science shows people process information better in focused chunks.

+**How?** Instead of one dense screen with 4 sections, we create 4 focused screens that form a journey.

+**Learn more**: [Demo Journeys](./demo-journeys.md) - The architecture behind focused screen sequences

 ## Related Concepts

+- [Demo Journeys](./demo-journeys.md) - Journey system architecture and focused screens
 - [Why Web](./why-web.md) - Explains why web technologies enable this narrative approach
 - [Deployment Store](./deployment-store.md) - The foundation of Act 2, Part A
 - [Infra Charts](./infra-charts.md) - The foundation of Act 2, Part B